 The district will award partial course credit when the student only passes one half of a two-half course.
+[For provisions on partial course credit for students who are not in the conservatorship of the state, see EI(LOCAL).]

-A student in the conservatorship of the state who is moved outside the district's or school's attendance boundaries-or who is initially placed in the conservatorship of the state and moved outside the district's or school's boundaries-is entitled to remain at the school the student was attending prior to the placement or move until the student reaches the highest grade level at that particular school.
+A student in the conservatorship of the state who is moved outside the district's or school's attendance boundaries - or who is initially placed in the conservatorship of the state and moved outside the district's or school's boundaries - is entitled to remain at the school the student was attending before the placement or move until the student reaches the highest grade level at that particular school.